The Fibonacci--Redheffer matrix and its properties: Introduction

 The celebrated \textit{Redheffer matrix} was introduced in 1977 by R.M.
 Redheffer\footnote{Raymond Moos Redheffer was a mathematician-engineer who also built an electronic device for the famous game of \textit{Nim} demonstrating how mathematics can become a “thinking” machine.} (see \cite{R1}) and defined as the $n \times n$ real matrix $R_n = \left [ r_{i,j} \right ]$ such that, for $i=1,2,\ldots,n$ and $j=1,2,\ldots,n$,

 Hence, for $n=8$,

 Redheffer proved that

-where $M(n)$ is the Mertens function defined for any positive integer $n$, as $ M(n) := \sum\limits_{j=1}^n \mu(j) , $ and $\mu(j)$ denotes (as usual) the M{\"o}bius function, namely,
+where $M(n)$ is the {\it Mertens function} defined for any positive integer $n$, as $ M(n) := \sum\limits_{j=1}^n \mu(j) , $ and $\mu(j)$ denotes (as usual) the {\it M{\"o}bius function}, namely,

-An alternative proof of (\ref{1}) has been presented in \cite{BOR} based upon an LU decomposition of the Redheffer matrix.
+An alternative proof of (\ref{1}) has been presented in \cite{BOR} based upon the $LU$ decomposition of the Redheffer matrix.
 Relation (\ref{1}) is of great importance due to its connection with the Riemann hypothesis.
 It is well known that the Riemann hypothesis is true if and only if

 for details, see e.g., Littlewood \cite{LIT} and Titchmarsh \cite{TIT}.